 the Architect and His Influence in America and Frank Stella at the Fogg, both distributed by the Museum of Modern

 Art in NYC.
 Terry was director of photography for Miss BlindSight/The Wingwall Auditions, an award-winning

 documentary.
-Most recently Terry has released two films of street photography
+Most recently he released two films featuring street photography

 of public space in Rome.